Duugu/Sku/index.md

 - Fixed an issue with the click sound at the end of audio messages via the Blizzard TTS.
 If you've disabled that, it won't get re-enabled on reload/login anymore.

 SkuMob
 - New option SkuMob > Options > Announce player controled units with generic descriptions.
 The default value is On.
-With this option set to Off the addon won't speak generic descriptions for players, pets, etc. (Example: "friendly player" on targeting a friendlich player.)
+With this option set to Off the addon won't speak generic descriptions for players.
+(Example: "friendly player" on targeting a friendly player.)
 - New option SkuMob > Options > Repeat target markers on units.
 The default value is Off.
 With that option set to On each raid target marker will be repeated.
 (Example: "Skull, Skull, Level 60")

 SkuAuras